Locally Stable Marriage with Strict Preferences

-\paragraph{Contribution} For most of the paper, we concentrate on the important two-sided scenario of stable marriage, in which a (locally) stable matching is always guaranteed to exist.
-Our primary interest is to characterize convergence properties of iterative round-based dynamics with distributed control, in which in each round a local blocking pair is resolved.
-We focus on the \Reach\ problem: Given a game and an initial matching, is there a sequence of local blocking pair resolutions leading to a locally stable matching?
-In Section~\ref{sec:reach} we see that there are cases, in which a locally stable matching might never be reached.
-This is in strong contrast to the case of weighted matching, in which it is easy to show convergence of every sequence of local blocking pair resolutions with a potential function~\cite{Mathieu08}.
-In fact, it is \classNP-hard to decide \Reach, even if the network exists only among one partition of players.
-Moreover, there exist games and initial matchings such that \emph{every} sequence of local blocking pairs terminating in a locally stable matching is exponentially long.
-Hence, \Reach\ might even be outside \classNP.
-If we need to decide \Reach\ for a given initial matching \emph{and a specific locally stable matching to be reached}, the problem is even \classNP-hard for correlated or weighted matching, where preferences are determined by edge weights.
+In Section~\ref{sec:reach} we first derive an example instance, where a locally stable matching can never be reached when starting from the empty matching.
+This is in strong contrast to the case of correlated preferences (sometimes referred to as weighted matching, or globally ranked pairs), in which it is easy to show convergence of every sequence of local blocking pair resolutions with a potential function~\cite{Mathieu08}.
+In fact, we use this gadget to show that it is \classNP-hard to decide \Reach, even if there are no links within one partition of agents.
+If we need to decide \Reach\ from a given initial matching \emph{to a given locally stable matching}, we show that this is \classNP-hard even for correlated preferences, and even if the links are only within one partition of agents.

+Moreover, we prove that there exist games and initial matchings such that \emph{every} sequence of local blocking pair resolutions terminating in a locally stable matching is exponentially long.
+Hence, in general \Reach\ might even be outside \classNP.
+In contrast, for correlated preferences, we show that every reachable state can also be reached using a sequence of polynomial length.
+Thus, for correlated preferences, \Reach\ is in \classNP\ and, thus, \classNP-complete if we ask for a given locally stable matching\footnote{Note that it is always true if we ask for an arbitrary one~\cite{Hoefer13}.}.